16 May 2019

 Furthermore, with the varying and ever-evolving way people use social media and consume sports online, what should IFs do first?

 Our top tip?
 Understand your audiences.
-Take a look at 3 reasons why audience analysis will help IFs maximise Tokyo 2020.
+Take a look at three reasons why audience analysis will help IFs maximise Tokyo 2020.

 1. It shapes progressive strategies